William Z. Foster: Early life

 He was born William Edward Foster in Taunton, Massachusetts, on February 24, 1881, the son of a Fenian, James Foster, who had fled County Carlow after the failure of the revolutionary Fenian Rising in Ireland and the waves of arrests that drove hundreds of others out of the country.
 His mother, Elizabeth McLoughlin, was an English Catholic textile worker.
-During his peripatetic childhood his mother had nine surviving children of 23 babies she bore.
+His mother had nine surviving children of 23 babies she bore.

 His family moved to the Irish area of Skittereen within the Moyamensing neighborhood of South Philadelphia, where his father worked as a stableman and was part of a group of Irish-American Fenians.
 Foster left school at the age of ten to apprentice himself to a dye sinker.
-Foster left that position three years later to work in a white lead factory.
-Over the next ten years he worked in fertilizer plants in Reading, Pennsylvania and Jacksonville, Florida, as a railroad construction worker and sawmill employee in Florida, as a streetcar motorman in New York City, as a lumber camp and longshoreman in Portland, Oregon and as a sailor.
-Foster even homesteaded for a year in Oregon in 1905, although he also worked a series of odd jobs as a miner, sheepherder, sawmill worker and railroad employee during that year before abandoning the farm.
+Foster left that position three years later to work at a type foundry and then in a white lead factory.
+Over the next ten years he worked in fertilizer plants in Reading, Pennsylvania, and Jacksonville, Florida; as a railroad construction worker and lumberman in Florida; as a streetcar motorman in New York City; as a lumberman and longshoreman in Portland, Oregon; and as a sailor.
+He also homesteaded in Oregon from 1904 to 1907, working various odd jobs as a miner, sheepherder, sawmill worker, and railroad employee during that time.

 Political career

-Foster was a key labor union organizer on the eve of the 1920s.

-Foster joined the Socialist Party of America in 1901 and was a member in the party's Washington state affiliate until he left the party in the midst of a faction fight.
-Foster then joined the Industrial Workers of the World (IWW) in 1909, when he took part in one of the IWW's free speech fights in Spokane, Washington.
+Foster joined the Socialist Party of America in 1901 and was a member of its Oregon affiliate and later its Washington state affiliate.
+He left the party in the midst of a faction fight in 1909.
+He then joined the Industrial Workers of the World (IWW), taking part in one of its free speech fights in Spokane, Washington.